nicolasdilley/dwarf-interpreter/README.md

 # Dwarf

 Dwarf is a very small scripting language that will ease concurrency.
-Dwarf is heavily influenced by functional programming languages like Go and OCaml.
+Dwarf is heavily influenced by programming languages like Go and OCaml.

 # Dwarf-Interpreter